 When someone starts at a disadvantage, their opportunity for hope can be narrow.
-There is little space for inspiration, for creativity or for dreams – the very things that we believe are fundamental to being young.
+There is little space for inspiration, creativity or dreams – the very things that we believe are fundamental to being young.

 At L&Q, we believe that everyone deserves the same chances in life, no matter what their background is or where they live.
 That’s why we launched our Turlogh O’Brien scholarships in 2017 to give young people living in financially excluded households an accessible route into higher education.

-Since then, we’ve supported over 20 students to study a degree at a university of their choice.
+Since then, we’ve supported over 20 students to study for a degree at a university of their choice.

 Named after L&Q’s previous Chairman, the Turlogh O’Brien programme is being funded by the L&Q Foundation and consists of three annual £6,000 contributions towards the student’s tuition fees.

 My name is Adam, and I am 21 years old.
 I am doing a degree in Photography.
 It’s going really well so far; I am working hard to develop my practice and to get my visual work to a point I am happy with.

 I am currently living away from home in a privately rented student house, and I’m hoping to stay in this area after my course finishes.

 I am hoping to get into the advertising and marketing industry with my photography, working with brands to create promotional materials to support their campaigns.

 Going to university has really helped me grow as a person.
 Before coming here my confidence was minimal and so was my independence.
 Now I feel more grown up and able to do certain things by myself.

 I see myself staying in Norwich after university if I can afford to.
 I’m aiming to work freelance to grow my practice in advertising and marketing.
 Being able to work in social media marketing is my ultimate end goal.